 'My Best Beloved Churchyard', wrote Charles Dickens of St Olave's Hart Street in The Uncommercial Traveller.
-The plaque outside the parish church on Seething Lane in London's financial district offers a smorgasbord of tempting historical associations.
-None other than 'MOTHER GOOSE' was interred here in September 1586.
-Three hundred and sixty-five victims of the Great Plague of 1665 are recorded in the burial register.
-Samuel Pepys Esq., prodigious diarist and cheese enthusiast, can be found 'Buried in a vault under Ye Communion Table'.
-Traces of the parish's early modern life surround the church; opposite sits Walsingham house, the family home of the Lord Secretary from which he operated the Elizabethan State's vast intelligence network, now in the midst of a transformation into much needed office space.
-To the immediate north, the Crutched Friars pub remembers the Carmelite monastery that stood along the titular street, dissolved under Henry and destroyed by the Fire.
+The plaque outside the parish church on Seething Lane in London's financial district offers a smorgasbord of tempting historical ties.
+None other than 'MOTHER GOOSE' was interred here in September 1586, and three hundred and sixty-five victims of the Great Plague of 1665 were recorded in the burial register.
+Samuel Pepys Esq., prodigious diarist and cheese enthusiast, was 'Buried in a vault under Ye Communion Table'.
+Traces of the parish's early modern life surround the church; opposite sits Walsingham house, the family home of Queen Elizabeth's Lord Secretary.
+Once the headquarters the Tudor State's vast intelligence network, it's currently undergoing a transformation into much needed office space.
+To the immediate north of Walsingham House sits the Crutched Friars pub, a happy memorial to the Carmelite monastery that stood along the eponymous street, dissolved under Henry and destroyed by the Fire.

 Unobserved, but deserving of attention, is the fate of the repurposed monastery buildings between these two events.
 It was in the hall of the Crutched Friars that the Venetian Jacob Verzelini established a furnace in the early 1570s for the production of a luxury commodity that captured the imagination and loosened the purse strings of England's wealthy elite.
-Produced using silica, manganese, and soda plant-ash from the Levant, Venetian glass (cristallo) was renowned across Europe for its exceptional transparency and appeared in English royal and aristocratic household inventories throughout the Tudor period.
-Such were their value that when Thomas Howard, 4th Duke of Norfolk was sentenced to death in 1571 for his involvement in the Ridolfi Plot, he bequeathed Sir Nicholas Bacon, Sir Walter Mildmay, and Robert Dudley, Earl of Leicester a single piece of crystal glassware each.
+Produced using silica, manganese, and soda plant-ash from the Levant, Venetian glass (cristallo) was renowned across Europe for its exceptional transparency, and it appears in English royal and aristocratic household inventories from across the Tudor period.
+Such was the value of this crystal that when Thomas Howard, 4th Duke of Norfolk was sentenced to death in 1571 for his involvement in the Ridolfi Plot, he bequeathed Sir Nicholas Bacon, Sir Walter Mildmay, and Robert Dudley, Earl of Leicester a single piece of crystal glassware each.

 The production of cristallo in England dates back to 1549, when Edward VI invited eight Muranese glassmakers and several Dutchman to establish a furnace near Belsize park in an effort to internalise manufacturing.
 The emigration of glassworkers had long been forbade by the Venetian authorities, who, on receipt of the knowledge of this trade infringement, demanded their return.
 In an effort to broker an agreement, the workers were imprisoned in the Tower, where they remained until 1551.
 All but two returned across the Channel: Guiseppe Casselari and the Dutchman Thomas Cavato.
 Internal production abated for a while, and in 1558, William Harrison marvelled in his Description of England at the currency of 'Venice glasses' among the rich and powerful, who, as 'is the nature of man generallie [...] most coveteth things difficult to be attained'.
 Many became 'rich onlie with their new trade unto Murana', writes Harrison, although records do not indicate extensive importing, at least among the English merchants.
 Just one instance is recorded in the 1567/8 book of imports for London: the English merchant Nicholas Spering, a purveyor of luxury European commodities, imported ’35 doz. crystall glasses’ amongst other items from Antwerp in a vessel carrying the cargoes of sixty-seven other individuals.
 They may have come in on the galleys of resident Venetians or Genoese, who despite the gradual decline of Italian control of English foreign trade during the sixteenth-century, still dominated Venetian imports.
 Yet only one fragmented port book survives for the merchant strangers, who kept separate records of ships and cargoes to the native English, and it is too incomplete to garner a thorough analysis.